sevkeoss/strac-server/README.md

 11. Create an "email.json" file and set "email" of your choice and "appPassword" from before.
 This is used to send emails to customers.

 12. Then, create a "ngrok.json" file and set the "ngrok" value to the be the forwarding url you got after running the `ngrok http 3000` command.
+At the end of the url, add "/changes".

 13. Run `npm install` in the terminal to install all the necessary packages.